 13. Discover the history in Kaisergruft (Imperial Crypt)

-The imperial crypt, called “Kaisergruft” in German, is also known as the Capuchin Crypt because it is located under the monastery of the Order of the Capuchin Friars.
-What you will find there are the remains of the Habsburg Empire rulers going back about 400 years that represent about 150 dynasty personalities!
+The imperial crypt, called “Kaisergruft” in German, is also known as the Capuchin Crypt and you will find the remains of the Habsburg Empire rulers there, going back about 400 years that represent about 150 dynasty personalities!

 PRICE: €7.50.
 Check the updated prices here.

-BONUS 1: Unique things to do in Vienna
+BONUS 1: Unusual things to do in Vienna, Austria

 1. Admire the décor of Hundertwasser House and Museum

-Hundertwasser House is an entirely different attraction compared to the classic Imperial-styled buildings in the city!
+Hundertwasser House is an entirely different attraction compared to the classic Imperial-styled buildings in Vienna!

 Because you cannot enter the building, you might still want to see some more architectural concepts – and Hundertwasser Village is perfect for this!
-The building is similar to a small shopping mall with shops and snack outlets right across from the Hundertwasser House.
-For more information on the artist and his other creations, you can visit the Hundertwasser Museum.
+For more information on the artist and his other creations, you can go to the Hundertwasser Museum.

 2. Stop for a bite of Sacher Torte

 Now, the truth is I was told to go to Café Central, but the line was too long for the cold and windy weather I had that day.
-But you should never be discouraged by the weather, so I ended up changing directions and went into this small café chain called Café Coffee Day which had this dessert as well.
-The café had more products than just desserts, but sweets are a definite part of their success – not too sweet, not too mushy, the perfect combination for a pastry!
+So I ended up at Café Coffee Day which had this dessert as well.
+The café had more products than just desserts, but sweets are a definite part of their success.

-PRO TIP: If you want to go eat at Café Central, it might be better to make a reservation!
+PRO TIP: If you want to go eat at Café Central (it’s very close to Hofburg Palace, by the way!), it might be better to make a reservation!